rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 Notice that the ``-p`` parameter passed to ``pipetask`` has remained the same.
 But in order for ``pipetask run`` to operate, it also needs to know what Butler repository it's dealing with.
 That's why the ``-b dp02`` argument has been added. ``dp02`` is an alias that points to the `S3 <https://en.wikipedia.org/wiki/Amazon_S3>`_ location of the DP0.2 Butler repository.

 The final line merits further explanation. ``--show config`` tells the LSST pipelines not to actually run the pipeline, but rather to only show the configuration parameters, so that you can understand all the detailed choices being made by your processing, if desired.
 The last line would be valid as simply ``--show config``.
 However, this would print out every single configuration parameter and its description -- more than 1300 lines of printouts in total!
 Appending ``=<Task>::<Parameter>`` to ``--show config`` specifies exactly which parameter you want to be shown.
-In this case, it's known from `tutorial notebook 9a <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/09_Custom_Coadds/09a_Custom_Coadd.ipynb>`_ that you want to adjust the ``doApplyFinalizedPsf`` parameter of the ``makeWarp`` ``Task``, hence why ``makeWarp::doApplyFinalizedPsf`` is appended to ``--show config``.
+In this case, it's known from `tutorial notebook 9a <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/09_Custom_Coadds/09a_Custom_Coadd.ipynb>`_ that you want to adjust the ``doApplyFinalizedPsf`` parameter of the ``makeWarp`` Task, hence why ``makeWarp::doApplyFinalizedPsf`` is appended to ``--show config``.

 Now let's look at what happens when you run the above ``pipetask command``: